jncraton/networks-cpsc3410/readme.md

 ### Homework

-Students will complete appoximately 8 homework assignments covering various topics from the course text.
+Students will complete approximately 8 homework assignments covering various topics from the course text.

 ### Quizzes